MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/debug-data-upgrade.md

 2. Create a new, empty Dynamics 365 finance and operations solution.
 This step is useful when you debug and drill into sub-methods.
 You don't have to add any objects to the solution and project.
 3. On the **Dynamics 365** menu, select **Options**.
 Then, under **Dynamics 365** \> **Debugging**, select the following options:

-    - Debug items in the solution and items in specific packages.
+    - Debug the items in the solution and in specific packages.
 Limiting the number of items being debugged provides a better debugging experience.
     - Include packages \[Models\] – select all.

 4. In Application Explorer, find and open the class and method that you must debug, and set break points as required.